 For many of us, college brings back memories of late-night study sessions and perhaps the odd party or two.
-But some college students are moving beyond both text books and the drunken hook-up scene — developing their own inventions and innovations that they are in the process of bringing to market.
+But some college students are moving beyond text books and some of the more unsavory scenes from college to develop their own inventions and innovations that they are in the process of bringing to market.

 Here are some of our favorites.